EdwardRutz/flask-basics/flask-basics-notes.md

 ### Template Inheritance

+- Templates can inherit elements from the parent template.
+- To create inheritance use the tag, ` {% extends %} `
 - Templates can inherit html from each other and overide the inheritance in specific blocks.
 - Blocks are created with urly brackets and percent sign, {% %}, designates a command area
 - Start/End tags designate a block, ` {% block title %}{% endblock %} `
+- Files rendered by Flask are stored in templates/ by default.

 - `{% block %}`, defines a block in a template.